 What I mostly remember from this Tangier trip, among the other memorable things, was the view out the window as I banked hard left after take off, and leveled out, to fly over the town.
 Dusk was starting to set in and the way the light was casting across the Bay, the various islands, and the eastern shore and beyond, was stunningly beautiful.
 It was a real privilege to have earned that view.
 There was something about that moment, as some the Tangier residents looked up, some waved, with all their fingers, at our airplane as we flew down the length of the main street, that was unforgettable.

 While hunting for old pictures of my flying days, I came across one I’d forgotten about entirely.
 When I took friends flying, one of the things they’d typically ask me to do was to fly over “the neighborhood” where we hung out.
 I would oblige and we’d look for people we knew.
 We’d circle and fly as low as we could and, of course, strafe any opportune targets we happened to see in the open.
 On one of these flights we circled my house on Bay Island from above.
 Not sure who my passenger was during this flight—it was likely either CJ or Chris—but he snapped a picture of our house as I made a steep roll.
 I’m glad I found this overhead picture.
-It means a lot to me, because I have a lot of very fond memories from of our home on Bay Island.
-It was, for instance, in the solarium of this home, on the evening of Wednesday, April 22, 1992, after a dinner at Three Ships Inn, that I went down on bended knee and asked Melissa to marry me.
-After 25 years of marriage, two children, and so many sweet and loving memories, I am happy to say, with all my heart and soul, she’s the best thing that ever happened to me.
+It means a lot to me, because I have a lot of very fond memories from our home on Bay Island.
+It was, for instance, in the solarium of this home, on the evening of Wednesday, April 22, 1992, after a candlelight dinner at the Three Ships Inn, that I went down on bended knee and asked Melissa to marry me.
+After 25 years of marriage, two children, and so many sweet and loving memories, I am happy to say, with all my heart and soul, she’s the best thing that ever happen to me.

 Anyway, I didn’t end up becoming a naval aviator.
 It just wasn’t in the cards.
-I enjoyed my time flying, but after landing a career job (no flying involved) in Washington D.C., in 1991, my flying days ended.
+I enjoyed my time flying, but after landing a career job (no flying involved) in Washington D.C., in February of 1991, my flying days ended.
 I haven’t flown in over 2 decades.
 My private pilot license, however, is good for life.
-I would just need an aviation medical exam and get checked out (do some flying with an instructor) to bring me up to standard.
+I’d just need an aviation medical exam and get checked out (do some flying with an instructor) to bring me up to standard.
 I may take it up again one day and maybe I’ll be able to talk my lovely wife into letting me take her up to enjoy the view.